pagopa/pn-local-emulator/README.md

 ### Run as a Docker image

-Another option is to run the container image already available in the containers registry, as follow:
+Another option is to run the container image already available in the containers registry, as follows:

 1. Pull the image from the container registry.